TitasDas/TitasDas/README.md

-- ⚡ Fun fact: I got tired of cooking and how much valuable time it took away from my life everyday while in grad school and built a [robot](https://sites.google.com/site/jullienor2014/homepage) to cut/chop vegetables once upon a time.
+- ⚡ Fun fact: I got tired of cooking and how much valuable time it took away from my life everyday while in grad school and built a [robot](https://sites.google.com/site/jullienor2014/homepage) to cut/chop vegetables (*no fancy cuts*).
 A few years into life, I now find cleaning and cooking therapeutic.

 <!--